-4.8.2 Provisions on leverage risk
+4.9.2 Provisions on leverage risk

-The CRR and the CRD require the Issuer to calculate, report on and monitor its leverage ratio, which is defined as ("Tier 1 capital") as a percentage of total risk exposures (unweighted).
-Due to the amendments to CRR through the CRR Amendment Regulation, the leverage ratio - i.e. the institution's capital target (core capital) divided by the exposure target (the exposure values of a series of assets, derivatives agreements and off-balance items, among other things) - must at least amount to 3% from 28 June 2021, when the main part of the CRR Amendment Regulation will enter into force.
+The CRR and the CRD (implemented in the FBA and as made applicable to the Issuer) require the Issuer to calculate, report on and monitor its leverage ratio, which is defined as ("Tier 1 capital") as a percentage of total risk exposures (unweighted).
+Due to the amendments to CRR through the CRR Amendment Regulation, the leverage ratio - i.e. the institution's capital target (core capital) divided by the exposure target (the exposure values of a series of assets, derivatives agreements and off-balance items, among other things) - must at least amount to 3%.

-4.8.3 Provisions on capital buffer requirements
+4.9.3 Provisions on capital buffer requirements